 In our experience, many customers have chosen to use the package of practical expedients upon transition to ASC 842.
 If so, the lease classification (assuming it was correctly determined under ASC 840) for a company’s lease agreements would not change (and therefore would generally not be subject to re-testing in audit) during transition.

-In addition, a customer will benefit from a software solution that has an unqualified opinion on its supporting SOC 1 Type 2 report that covers substantially all of the period under audit.
-This report will provide the company with assurance that the logical access and program change procedures are operating effectively throughout the period.
-Additionally, the company will want to understand the procedures that the software provider performs to evaluate accuracy of calculations and reports.
-An effective SOC 1 can significantly reduce the required testing performed by the company and auditors in preparing the supporting documentation.
+Customers will benefit from a software solution that not only provides a SOC 1 Type 2 report covering the period under audit but one with a clean or unqualified audit opinion on its internal controls over financial reporting.
+SOC 1 reports will provide the company with assurance that items such as logical access and program change procedures are operating effectively throughout the period.
+An effective SOC 1 can significantly reduce the required testing performed by the company and its auditors and provides assurance over controls.

 Key considerations for internal audit controls